quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part69_The_Deadly_Tria.md

 ??x
 The full state-value function space has as many dimensions as there are states, which can be very large.
 However, a linear function approximator, designed with fewer parameters than states, only represents a smaller subset of these value functions.
 In a simple case, if we consider three states and two parameters, the subspace forms a plane in three-dimensional space.

-This means that while there might be many complex value functions that cannot be represented exactly by the approximator, some representable value functions are closer to the true value function \( v^{\pi} \) than others. x??
+This means that while there might be many complex value functions that cannot be represented exactly by the approximator, some representable value functions are closer to the true value function $v^{\pi}$ than others. x??

 ---